bhallstein/TinyModel/Tests/_Readme.txt

 	To better sectionalise everything, I've used PHPInfo's usually individual test functions to wrap multiple tests.
-The progress of individual tests is then indicated by using the wrapAssert() method, which prints a description underneath PHPInfo's not very descriptive '.' of the actual test(s) being performed.
+The progress of individual tests is then indicated by using the wrapAssert() method, which prints a description of the actual test(s) being performed underneath PHPInfo's usual not very descriptive output of '.'.

-	This gives more, better info on what tests are being run, and splits testing up into sections, which I find preferable to the alternative of a zillion little functions.
+	This gives more, better info on what tests are being run, and splits testing up into sections, which I find preferable to writing a zillion little functions in this case.

 	Ben Hallstein, Nov 2014
 	:)